kamrik/IntroText/outdated/2025W/lab_01.md

         - Ratatype - [ratatype.com/typing-test](https://www.ratatype.com/typing-test)
     - Take several practice tests to get comfortable with the interface.

-1. **Take a 1-Minute Test and Submit a Screenshot on D2L**
+1. **Take a 1-Minute Test and submit a screenshot on D2L**
-    - Choose the site you prefer, Keybr or Ratatype
-    - Take a 1-minute typing test
+    - Once you've completed your practice tests, take a 1-minute typing test.
     - After completing the test, take a screenshot of your results.
-    - Submit the screenshot on D2L under "Lab 1 assignment"
+    - Submit the screenshot on D2L under the "Lab 1 assignment".
     - Your speed doesn't matter at this point, we only want to make sure you sign up and try out the platform.

 1. **Typing Lessons**
-    - Go to the practice section
+    - Head over to the practice section
         -  [Keybr Practice](https://www.keybr.com/)
         -  [Ratatype Typing Tutor](https://www.ratatype.com/typing-tutor/)
     - Complete several lessons to work on improving your typing skills.